Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-\textbf{Case 2: \emph{Non-Communication Slow} Detection.} Consider the \emph{ring-based} algorithm in \emph{allreduce} operation as an example.
+\emph{Non-Communication Slow Detection}: Consider the \emph{ring-based} algorithm in \emph{allreduce} operation as an example.
 In this configuration, all participating workers are connected sequentially, forming a ring-like structure.
 Each worker only communicate with its immediate neighbors in the sequence, specifically the ``previous rank'' and the ``next rank''.
 Particularly, workers receive a data chunk from the ``previous rank'', perform a reduction operation with their local data chunk, and then pass the resultant data to the ``next rank''.
 In fact, due to the requirement that the receiver must first prepare the receive buffer and notify the sender before data transmission can occur, there is an implicit "receiver-driven" scheduling logic.
-Therefore, we can diagnose non-communication slows, such as those caused by computation or data loading, by looking at how long the receiver waits for data.
-For instance, if the receiver experiences a non-communication slow, the sender is likely already waiting, allowing for quick data receipt once scheduled.
-Conversely, if the sender has a non-communication slow, it won't send data promptly even after receiving the receiver's scheduling signal, resulting in lengthy wait times for the receiver.
+Hence, successful communication completion in each step depends on both the sender and receiver being in a ready state.
+This implicit dependency is then spread to following receivers, forming a chain of pending receivers.
+By comparing the wait time of receivers, we can pinpoint the ranks that are experiencing non-communication slows, such as those caused by additional computation or data loading costs.